mlagerberg/todo/README.md

 - completed (`[v]`)
 - canceled (`[x]`)
 - may be canceled (`[?]`)
-- may be canceled (`[~]`)
+- maybe completed (`[~]`)

 The first 3 speak for themselves, the other two indicate uncertainties.
-For example, if you partially completed a task and are not sure enough if it is 'good enough' yet, use the `~` tilde to change the color of the task to yellow: it's not greyed out yet, it is highlighted so you can easily find it and go back to it.
+For example, if you partially completed a task and are not sure yet if it is 'good enough', use the `~` tilde to change the color of the task to yellow: it's not greyed out yet, but it is highlighted so you can easily find it and go back to it.

 ![Example of task states](example_images/sample_main.png)

 #### Subtasks

 The same goes for subtasks.
-With exception that they are shaped more like a bulleted list (no `[` `]` brackets, and a `-` dash for open items), the state indicators have the same effect.
+With the exception that they are shaped more like a bulleted list (no `[` `]` brackets, and a `-` dash for open items).
+The state indicators have the same effect:

 ![Example of subtasks](example_images/sample_subtask.png)